 1. Look for proven, effective ingredients.

 Check the label for ingredients that are actually proven to block DHT and support hair growth.
-Some of the most popular and effective natural DHT blocking ingredients that you should look for include:
+Some of the most popular and effective natural DHT blocking herbs that you should look for include:

-- Saw palmetto – Saw palmetto is currently the most popular herbal ingredient for treating symptoms of benign prostatic hyperplasia.
-It does so by preventing the conversion of testosterone into DHT.
-While supporting a healthy prostate, this also can help to reduce or reverse hair loss.4
+- Saw palmetto– Saw palmetto is currently the most popular herbal ingredient for treating symptoms of benign prostatic hyperplasia.
+It does so by blocking DHT which helps to support healthy prostates and hair loss caused by DHT.4

 - Argan oil – Argan oil is rich in antioxidants, omega-6 fatty acids, linoleic acid, and vitamins A, C, and E. This blend of nutrients may protect hair and increases hair’s elasticity to prevent breakage and split-ends while nourishing dull, lifeless hair.
 The high antioxidant content may help to neutralize free radicals and prevent damage to your hair cells.16